speedyleion/gh-difftool/README.md

 `-t, --tool`: The tool to use for diffing the files.
-This name should match those used by git's difftool command or a custom one that the user has set the `git.diff.path` value for.
+This name should match those used by git's difftool command or a custom one that the user has set the `difftool.<tool>.path` value for.

 ## Configuration

 By default, the tool to use will be derived from the current git configuration
 <https://git-scm.com/docs/git-difftool>.
 The `diff.tool` git configuration
 option will be used to determine the tool.
-Similar to git if `diff.tool` is not set then `merge.tool` will be used.
-Unlike git, if no tool is set `gh-difftool` will report an error.
+Similar to git, if `diff.tool` is not set then `merge.tool` will be used.
+Unlike git, if neither option is set `gh-difftool` will report an error.

 Alternatively one can specify a tool to use via the command line argument `-t,